 Nefiracetam is used clinically to treat and prevent seizures, severe depression, and has shown neuroprotective qualities.

-Recommended dosage of nicotine as a nootropic is 1 – 2 mg., preferably used sublingually.
+Recommended dosage of Nicotine as a nootropic is 1 – 2 mg as needed, preferably used sublingually.

 Noopept seems to stimulate dopamine, nicotinic and serotonin receptors.
-It boosts cognition, memory, retention, logical thinking, improves reflex, and improves mood.
-Noopept has also been shown to increase Brain Nerve Growth Factor (BNGF).
+It boosts cognition, memory, retention, logical thinking, improves reflexes, and improves mood.
+Noopept has also been shown to increase Brain Nerve Growth Factor.

 Oat Straw is an MAO-B inhibitor and increases dopamine levels in the brain.
 As a nootropic, Oat Straw can improve attention, cognition, concentration and focus.
 All benefits experienced when your dopamine and testosterone levels are optimized.